kyrylosheliah/home/.arch/config/README.md

 # Arch Linux Configuration

 ## TODOs:
+- A block for controlling (rewriting otherwise) contents and not ensuring a patch
 - firstinstall ensure user present with a password prompt
 - firstinstall secureboot
 - firstinstall partition